tim-smart/effect-io-ai/effect/Effect-loop.md

 # loop

-Repeatedly updates a state using a `step` function until a condition, defined by the `while` function, becomes `false`.
-It collects the intermediate states in an array and returns them as the final result.
-The loop executes effectful operations at each iteration.
+Repeatedly executes a loop with a state, collecting results or discarding them based on configuration.

+**Details**

-This function is similar to a `while` loop in JavaScript, with the addition of effectful computations:
+This function performs an effectful loop, starting with an initial state and iterating as long as the `while` condition evaluates to `true`, similar to a `while` loop in JavaScript.

 ```ts
 let state = initial